 Suspend mode provides a significant level of power conservation.
-The suspend initiation event, either a key or button depression or a timeout SMI, calls a software routine in SMM code to save the current state of the system for complete restoration at some later time.
+The Suspend initiation event, either a key or button depression or a time-out SMI, calls a software routine in SMM code to save the current state of the system for complete restoration at some later time.
 In this mode, most system power can be shut down while still retaining the ability to restore the previous context.
-The 82C465MV can either stop the clock to a still-powered CPU, or engage leakage controls with a CPU that must be powered down during suspend.
+The 82C465MV can either stop the clock to a still-powered CPU, or engage leakage controls with a CPU that must be powered down during Suspend.
 The leakage control function is enabled by either floating or driving low all critical interface nodes to reduce power consumption to a bare minimum.

-The 82C465MV enters suspend mode when bit 50h[0] is set to 1.
-Software must control this event, even though a timer timeout may have initiated the process, because CPU processing must be completed in an orderly fashion.
+The 82C465MV enters Suspend mode when SYSCFG 50h[0] is set to 1.
+Software must control this event, even though a timer time-out may have initiated the process, because CPU processing must be completed in an orderly fashion.

-Upon resuming from suspend mode, the controlling code must clear the Suspend PMI event, PMI#7, by writing bit 5Ch[7] = 1.
-Otherwise, the chip will never leave suspend mode the next time bit 50h[0] is set to 1.
+Upon resuming from Suspend mode, the controlling code must clear the Suspend PMI event, PMI#7, by writing SYSCFG 5Ch[7] = 1.
+Otherwise, the chip will never leave Suspend mode the next time SYSCFG 50h[0] is set to 1.

-The registers shown below select the state of various signals during suspend mode.
-Refer to the "Resume Event" section that follows to determine how to select the events that will cause the chip to resume operation after suspend.
+The registers shown in Table 4-131 select the state of various signals during Suspend mode.
+Refer to the "Resume Event" section that follows to determine how to select the events that will cause the chip to resume operation after Suspend.